 Greenview

 Greenview Garden is located on Greenview Rd., near Scio Church Rd.
-It has 34 plots with a perennial section consisting of 8 plots.
-The property is loaned to us by the Ann Arbor Public Schools and is part of Greenview Park and Pioneer Woods.
+It has 18 annual plots.
+The property is loaned to us by the Ann Arbor Public Schools and is part of Greenview Nature Area and Pioneer Woods.
 It has a metered city water system.

 MAP OF GARDEN: Greenview Map

-SOIL: Texture - veins of heavy clay , soil aggressively amended; pH 7.4
+SOIL: Texture - veins of heavy clay, The soil is very heavy and addition of organic matter is recommended.; pH 7.4

 INDIVIDUAL PLOT MAINTENANCE: All gardeners are responsible for keeping weeds down in their plots and along the adjacent pathways.
 Various mulches may be used in a garden to inhibit weed growth, conserve water, and promote a hospitable micro-climate for plants and worms.
 Any non-organic mulch (black plastic, etc.) should be covered with some type of organic mulch.